forcedotcom/maven-force-plugin/README.md

     </plugin>

 ##Configuring Force.com JPA Entities for Code Generation
-The Force.com Maven plugin enables you to generate Force.com JPA POJOs based on the objects already present in your Force.com organization.

-To generate POJOs, add the following to your `pom.xml` file:
+To configure POJO generation, add the following to your `pom.xml` file:

     <executions>
       <execution>